QubitPi/Antiqua/README.md

 #### Pronoun

-The source of pronouns and their declensions come from the following sources
+The source of pronouns and their declensions are the following

 - [Greek Core Vocabulary of Dickinson College](https://dcc.dickinson.edu/greek-core-list)
 - [Ancient Greek for Everyone, Pronouns: Part I](https://pressbooks.pub/ancientgreek/chapter/11/)